`Hits' emerge through self-organized coordination in collective response of free agents: The Model

-where the parameter $C$ is an adaption cost incurred for switching to a new movie.
-We have verified that introducing more complicated functional forms for the adaption rule, e.g., ones having sigmoidal character, do not qualitatively change the results reported here.
-Eq.~\ref{eq:func1} allows us to calculate the number of opening theaters $N_0$ for every new movie [Fig.~\ref{fig2}~(b)].
-To obtain the opening income $G_0$ of the movie over all theaters that release it, $N_0$ is multiplied with the opening income per theater that is chosen from the log-normal distribution of $g_0$ referred to earlier [Fig.~\ref{fig1}~(c)].
+where parameter $C$ is the cost of adoption, incurred due to switching to a new movie.
+Such a functional form allows us to model probabilistic decision making under uncertainty by the agents.
+At the limit of extremely low adoption cost, i.e., $C \rightarrow 0$, we recover a more deterministic switching behavior from Eq.~(\ref{eq:func1}), with the probability of adoption behaving as a step function as it changes from 0 to 1 around $z=0$.
+Eq.~(\ref{eq:func1}) allows us to calculate the number of opening theaters $N_O$ for every new movie [Fig.~\ref{fig2}~(b)].
+To obtain the opening income $G_O$ of the movie over all theaters that release it, $N_O$ is multiplied with the opening income per theater that is chosen from the log-normal distribution of $g_O$ referred to earlier [Fig.~\ref{fig1}~(c)].
 The subsequent decay of income per theater follows the empirical scaling relation with exponent $\beta$~\cite{Pan10}.
 The total lifetime income of a movie $G_T$ is obtained by aggregating this income for all theaters it is shown in, over the entire lifespan (i.e., from the time it is released until it is displaced from all theaters).
-While $\beta = -1$ for the results reported here, we have verified that our observations do not vary considerably when $\beta$ is distributed over a range.
-For most simulations, we have chosen $N = 3000$, which accords with the maximum number of theaters in the empirical data~\cite{note}.
-However, to verify that our results are not sensitively system-size dependent, we have checked that qualitatively similar behavior is observed for $N$ upto $10^6$.
+The first few hundred time steps of each simulation realization were considered to be transients and removed to avoid initial state dependent effects.